:

 COMPETITION SPONSORSHIP

-The 2024 Giving Day competition is proudly sponsored by Brother Hugh D. King, SMU '57.
-Brother King will fund a chapter leadership fund for the eight winning chapters in the amount of $2,000 each.
-These funds can help the chapters with educational expenses such as conference travel, academic awards, chapter house improvements*, chapter speakers, and other educational expenses.
+The Chapter Leadership Funds can help chapters with educational expenses such as conference travel, academic awards, chapter house improvements*, chapter speakers, and other educational expenses.

 *Chapter House improvements must be deemed educational in order to qualify.

-Chapters win access to these funds by raising the most in their division or having the highest alumni participation percentage in their division.
+Chapters win access to these funds by raising the most in their division or having the highest alumni participation percentage in their division, or winning some of the blitz competitions happening throughout the giving days.

 DIVISION LEADERBOARDS